City Parks Links

 La Paz, Bolivia: https://www.tripadvisor.com/Attraction_Review-g294072-d7724953-Reviews-Parque_Urbano_Central-La_Paz_La_Paz_Department.html

-Arboretum – Cities – Education – Exercise – Health – Nature – Parks – Recreation – Signage – Trees – Urban – Wayfinding
+Arboretum – Cities – Education – Exercise – Green Space – Heat Map – Health – Nature – Parks – Recreation – Revegetation – Signage – Trees – Urban – Wayfinding

 Wikipedia